cmgcds/fastvpinns/README.md

     model.train_step()
 ```

-Note : Supporting functions which define the actual solution and boundary conditions have to be passed to the main code
+Note : Supporting functions which define the actual solution and boundary conditions have to be passed to the main code.

 ## Contributing
 ---